Future developments in Singapore: National Service (NS) Hub

+Home Team Operations Centre

+Built to house officers from the various law enforcement agencies such as the Singapore Police Force, Singapore Civil Defence Force, Immigration and Checkpoints Authority, and Central Narcotics Bureau under one roof, the new operations centre will be able to respond to reported incidents in a quicker and more comprehensively manner.

+The centre is expected to be completed by 2032.

+SCDF Marine Division Headquarters

+Located on Pulau Brani, the new SCDF Marine Division Headquarters will function as one base alongside the adjacent Brani Marine Fire Station to better deal with fire disasters and rescue operations in Singapore's waters.
+Featuring an integrated command centre, the four-storey facility is expected to be completed by March 2026.

 Expansion of Woodlands Checkpoint

 First announced on 30 March 2017 by the Immigration and Checkpoints Authority (ICA), the current Woodlands Checkpoint will be expanded with the addition of a new wing to be built at the site of the Old Woodlands Town Centre, adjacent to the checkpoint.
 The approximately 8-hectare site will help to boost clearance capacity and meet growing cross-border traffic needs.

 While demolition works are being carried out at the site, the ICA is currently conducting a feasibility study to determine the optimal design of the expansion and the extent of the upgrading and redevelopment works.
 However, the ICA did not state if the new wing will be meant for vehicular or human traffic, nor state the completion date of the expansion.

 On 26 May 2022, the ICA announced that the expansion will include areas aside from the Old Woodands Town Centre.
 This updated plan will involve the acquisition of nine Housing and Development Board (HDB) blocks located adjacent to the existing checkpoint by the second quarter of 2028.
 Apart from the added capacity, the expansion will also see "flexi-lanes" that are equipped to clear cars and motorcycles, thereby reducing clearance time.
 To support the expanded checkpoint, surrounding roads and the existing Bukit Timah Expressway will be extended and upgraded to funnel traffic directly to and from the new extension.

-Integrated Services Centre (Expansion of ICA Building)

-Announced on 10 December 2019 by the Immigration and Checkpoints Authority (ICA), the carpark next to the current ICA Building at Lavender will be replaced by a new 10-storey 24-hour Integrated Services Centre.
-The centre will be making use of technology, such as self-service kiosks with bio-metric technology, to shorten the process of document pick-ups.
-Other than providing a convenient one-stop centre offering public services, the new centre will also house a number of service centres, a heritage centre, the Registrar of Societies, and the Casino Regulatory Authority.
-The current building will also be upgraded with total works estimated to cost S$300 million.

-This new facility will more than double the size of the current headquarters and is expected to be operational by 2023.
+This first phase of the expansion consists of 21 new bidirectional cargo lanes and 78 new arrival car lanes at the Old Woodlands Town Centre extension, and is expected to be completed and operational from 2028.
+After which, the old Woodlands Checkpoint will be demolished and redeveloped to integrate with the new extension by 2032.

+On 17 March 2024, the ICA and JTC Corporation announced that 44 hectares of land will be reclaimed off the Johor Straits.
+Reclamation will take place on each side of the Causeway with 34 hectares on the western side and 10 hectares on the eastern side.
+The western portion will be carried out in two phases and take five years to complete while the eastern portion will be completed within three and a half years.
+Works will begin in the third quarter of 2024 and end by 2029.